cypnk/Bare/README.md

 * /posts folder - Contains your posts (use your favorite editor)
 * /cache folder - Formatted cache

 The following changes are to the settings in *index.php*, which also has the default theme so there are no other files to edit.

+An optional **config.json** file can be created in the */cache* folder to override all but a few configuration defaults.
+The **config.json** uses typical [JSON formating](https://en.wikipedia.org/wiki/JSON) and will make it easier to upgrade Bare.

-Add your site's domain name, E.G. *example.com*, to the whitelist in SITE_WHITE (currently, the author's Tor blog is in this place):
+Add your site's domain name, E.G. *example.com*, to SITES_ENABLED in **index.php** (currently, the author's Tor blog is in this place) or to the 'sites_enabled' setting in the **config.json** file:
 ```
 {
 	"example.com" : []